San Mateo-Foster City School District: Bowditch Middle

 One of the schools is Bowditch Middle School.
 It has 6th, 7th, and 8th graders.
 Bowditch was named after Nathaniel Bowditch and consists of more than 1,000 students.
 There is a principal, and two assistant principals.
 Bowditch is a big school, with more than 40 classrooms.
 They are more commonly known as the Buccaneers, and have an orchestra, band, soccer, flag football, track and more.

 Knolls Elementary

 Knolls Elementary, at 525 42nd Avenue in San Mateo, is on the southern edge of the district.
 It was closed in 1989, but reopened temporarily in 2011 after refurbishment and modernization using Measure L funds to temporarily house Fiesta Gardens students while that site was undergoing renovations, which were completed in 2013.

 Bayside Academy

 Bayside, at 2025 Kehoe Ave in San Mateo, is a K-8 school.
-It hosts the Mandarin Immersion and GATE (Giften And Talented Education) for middle school.
+It hosts the Mandarin Immersion and GATE (Gifted And Talented Education) for middle school.
 It also has a new gym built recently.